fastify/fastify-cli/README.md

 ## Test helpers

 When you use `fastify-cli` to run your project you need a way to load your application because you can run the CLI command.
-To do so, you can use the this module to load your application and give you the control to write your assertions.
+To do so, you can use this module to load your application and give you the control to write your assertions.
 These utilities are async functions that you may use with the [`Node Test runner`](https://nodejs.org/api/test.html).

 There are two utilities provided: